 ……..and make sure that you generate a good return from it.

 In this blog, let’s get into the nitty gritty of marketing.
 Forget for a moment the excitement of re-branding designs, PR, and social media campaigns.
-Budgeting is critical in setting out a successful marketing strategy.
+Budgeting is critical in setting out a successful marketing strategy, so let’s take a look at how to set a marketing budget.

 The first tip is to treat your marketing budget as an investment.
 As such, do your research and be driven by how much ROI (Return On Investment) you want/need to achieve from it.